ajz34/blas-array2/README.md

 For the features that can be added, but currently haven't been added (probably I'm not interested in for the moment I'm writing this crate) and may be implemented in a later time, or may be implemented after someone giving feature requests in issues/PRs.
 - **BLAS1 functions**.
 I think that in many cases, functionality of BLAS1 can be simply covered by iterators, or features in matrix libraries such as `ndarray`.
 Efficiency of BLAS1 can be achieved by compiler optimization (especially for serial/single-thread usage), using BLAS may not significantly improve efficiency if your code is mostly computation-bounded instead of memory-bounded.
 - **Other kinds of floats**.
 With development of machine learning nowadays, demands of low-precision BLAS is increasing; MKL and OpenBLAS has already implemented some `BF16` features.
 - **BLAS extensions**.
 There are some important BLAS extensions, such as `omatcopy`, `imatcopy`, `gemmt`, `gemm3m`, that has already been implemented in both OpenBLAS, MKL and BLIS.
-These can be implemented by features with cargo, and may be one of the first things to be implemented.
-- **ILP64**.
-Currently, this crate uses `blas-sys` for FFI to BLAS, which FFI integer is `libc::c_int`.
-In most cases it is LP64; so currently ILP64 is not supported.
-I'm not sure if there exist some tasks that LP64 is not enough.
-This problem also relates to blas-sys.
+Currently, `gemmt` has been implemented.
+Others are on-going work.
 - **Documents**.
 I hope that this crate is clear and simple to use by itself, especially to programmers from C/C++/F77.
 This crate want to be `scipy.linalg.blas` replacement in rust.
 So documentation may not be of that important (<https://netlib.org/lapack/explore-html/> is farely well documented), but probably it's still required to newcommers.
 - **Tests**.
 It works, but it is messy.
 Boundary conditions have not been fully checked.